 Nestled in a rural neighborhood in Riverside, the Mockingbird Canyon pictographs are a hidden gem.
-Believed to be the work of the native Luiseno indians, an impressive set of San Luis Rey style polychrome pictographs are on the ceiling of a granite rock shelter.
-The circles, nets and lines are thought to represent the night sky and the Milky Way.
+Believed to be the work of the native Luiseno Indians, this is an impressive set of San Luis Rey style polychrome pictographs painted on the ceiling of a granite rock shelter.
+The circles, nets, and lines are thought to represent the night sky and the Milky Way.

 The shelter itself overlooks an intermittent creek where there was once a small village.
 Some mortars and grinding slicks can still be found along the creek.

 The pictographs are fenced to help protect them.